 South Carolina Probate is the legal court process of settling the estate of the deceased.
 Probating a decedent's estate involves a number of steps to ensure that the decedent's wishes are carried out and the title of property passes to the intended heirs.
-First, it is important to determine if a S C probate is required.
+First, it is important to determine if a South Carolina probate is required.
 A formal probate action is required when the decedent owns individually-held property without a beneficiary designation that exceeds a certain dollar amount.
 (For estates below that amount without real property, a simplified estate administration process can be completed).

 If probate administration is required, it can occur with a Will (the legal term is testate) or without a Will (the legal term is intestate).
-If the decedent died testate (meaning he or she signed a valid Will), the executor designated in the Will must request that the Will be admitted for probate and that he or she be appointed as the Personal Representative (Executor) of the estate.
+If the decedent died testate (meaning he or she signed a valid Will), the executor designated in the Will may request that the Will be admitted for probate and that he or she be appointed as the Personal Representative (Executor) of the estate.
 For there to be a legal executor of the estate, the court must issue an order for the probate process to commence.
 If the decedent died intestate (meaning he or she died without a valid Will), the process is not remarkably different, a family member or other interested party will petition the court to be appointed as Personal Representative of the decedent's estate and the estate will pass in accordance with what South Carolina law provides (the laws of intestacy) instead of in accordance with the decedent's wishes.

 Probate court has exclusive original jurisdiction over all matters pertaining to Estates of decedents (probate); protection of minors and incapacitated adults; Trusts; issuance of marriage licenses, involuntary commitment for mental illness, alcoholism, drug addiction, and active pulmonary tuberculosis; and wrongful death and survival action settlements.

 In order to start the South Carolina